formester/formester-site/content/blog/best-online-form-builders.md

 The tool was launched in 1999, when people didn’t even know much about the existence of online forms.
 Formsite encrypts the data filled in online forms and that adds an extra layer of security.
 Specifically designed for critical information, users can also connect the forms to payment gateways like Stripe and Paypal.
 Some more useful features include linking multiple forms together and saving created blocks of form.

-Formsite is an expensive solution as it allows a very limited number of forms to be made in its paid plans.
+Formsite is one ofthe best website form builder in the market but it is an expensive solution as it allows a very limited number of forms to be made in its paid plans.
 Another peculiar aspect is the low bound on the number of responses.
 Even if the complexity of building forms and design aspects are kept aside, this tool is way too overpriced for the number of offerings.

 **Pricing**: Starts at $24.95/month for 5 forms and 500 results per form.